Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Abstract

 \section{Abstract}

 Many classical objects of study related to the geometry/topology of smooth Gaussian fields (e.g.\ the volume, surface area or Euler characteristic of excursion sets) have a `locality' property which is crucial to their analysis.
 More recently, progress has been made in studying `non-local' quantities of such fields (e.g.\ the component/nodal count or the Betti numbers of excursion sets).
-In this work we establish limit theorems for non-local, approximately additive functionals of stationary fields evaluated on growing domains.
-Specifically we show that, for weakly dependent fields, such functionals satisfy a law of large numbers, have variance which is asymptotic to the volume of the domain and satisfy both quantitative and almost-sure central limit theorems.
-Our approach uses a covariance formula for topological events to establish a form of quasi-association for the functionals.
+In this work, we develop a new approach to analysing non-local functionals based on a form of topological quasi-association.
+We use this to establish a variety of limit theorems for approximately additive functionals on growing domains, including concentration bounds, a quantitative central limit theorem and the law of the iterated logarithm.